tarmot/lessnmore/README.md

 	create a Lessn username and password then enter your database connection details.
-	You may also choose other settings such as authentication salts and a default home page.
+	You may also choose other settings such as authentication salts, a default home page, and your current time zone.

 2. For the shortest URLs possible, upload the contents of this directory to your domain's root public folder.